 - Advocacy NGOs defend or promote a specific cause and seek to influence policies and practices.

 Because the definition of NGOs is so broad, there is some controversy about the use of the term, as it may be applied to volunteer organizations, faith-based organizations, interest groups, pressure groups, lobby groups and even trade unions.
-The NGO classification may even be co-opted by government entities looking to conceal their activity, as with the government-sponsored non-governmental organizations (GONGOs).
+The NGO classification may even be co-opted by government entities looking to conceal their activity, as with government-sponsored non-governmental organizations (GONGOs).

 If you’re interested in joining a particular NGO, be sure to properly research the organization to review its mission statement, history and operations to be sure it aligns with your interests.